Heloderma: Taxonomy

+The four subspecies of beaded lizards were elevated to full species in 2013.

-Members of the genus Heloderma have many extinct relatives in the Helodermatidae whose evolutionary history may be traced back to the Cretaceous period, such as Estesia.
+Members of the genus Heloderma have many extinct relatives in the Helodermatidae, whose evolutionary history may be traced back to the Cretaceous period, such as Estesia.
 The genus Heloderma has existed since the Miocene, when H. texana lived, and fragments of osteoderms from the Gila monster have been found in late Pleistocene (8,000-10,000 years ago) deposits near Las Vegas, Nevada.
 Because the helodermatids have remained relatively unchanged morphologically, they are occasionally regarded as living fossils.
-Although the beaded lizards and the Gila monster appear closely related to the monitor lizards (varanids) of Africa, Asia, and Australia, the wide geographical separation and unique features not found in the varanids indicates they are better placed in a separate family.
+Although the beaded lizards and the Gila monster appear closely related to the monitor lizards (varanids) of Africa, Asia, and Australia, the wide geographical separation and unique features not found in the varanids indicate they are better placed in a separate family.

 The type species is Heloderma horridum, which was first described in 1829 by Arend Wiegmann.
 Although he originally assigned it the generic name Trachyderma, he changed it to Heloderma six months later, which means "studded skin", from the Ancient Greek words hêlos (ηλος)—the head of a nail or stud—and derma (δερμα), meaning skin.

-Conrad, 2008 and Estes et al., 1988 (using morphological data) places Helodermatidae within Varanoidea along with Lanthanotus borneensis and Varanus.
-However, Estes et al., 1988 understood Helodermatidae as having split earlier from Lanthanotus and Varanus, whereas Conrad, 2008 groups them at the same branch point.
+Conrad, 2008 and Estes et al., 1988 (using morphological data) place the Helodermatidae within Varanoidea along with Lanthanotus borneensis and Varanus.
+However, Estes et al., 1988 understood the Helodermatidae as having split earlier from Lanthanotus and Varanus, whereas Conrad, 2008 groups them at the same branch point.

-In contrast, molecular studies have identified Heloderma as being within Anguioidea along with Anguidae and Xenosauridae, but specifically sister to Anguidae.
+In contrast, molecular studies have identified Heloderma as being within the Anguioidea along with Anguidae and Xenosauridae, but specifically sister to Anguidae.